-• At least once weekly meetings with the student and faculty advisor are the norm, but vary from advisor to advisor.

-- Both the Intersession in January and the summer, June through August are particularly important periods for research progress.
+- Regular meetings between the student and faculty advisor are the norm, but vary from advisor to advisor. - Both the Intersession in January and the summer, June through August are particularly important periods for research progress.
 Students are expected to make significant effort during these periods. - Students should discuss any planned absences with their advisors.